revenant-coding/rGUI/README.md

 # rGUI - RAGE:MP

-A GUI Library made for the GTA Multiplayer Modification RAGE:MP which is easy to use and understand.
+A multifunctional GUI Library made for the GTA Multiplayer Modification RAGE:MP which is easy to use and understand.

 Will be updated frequently, and might be open-src'd in near future.